ilyatbn/fastapi-ms-template/README.md

 ## Python API service quickstart
-There's probably a bunch of these to be found online.
 This is my implementation of FastAPI, coupled with SQLAlchemy and PostgreSQL or SQLite as a backend.
+There are many different examples of this found around the web.
+This version has some neat tricks that I couldn't find in other code, and some modifications to existing code I found and liked.

+**Features are added here based on my personal needs while I work on other services which are based on this template.
+As long as they are generic and can help ease setup pains, they will be added here.**
 ### Features
-- FastAPI.
-- SQLAlchemy with PostgreSQL/SQLite.
+- FastAPI with a semi-modular BaseRouter class which is hopefully quite easy to use.
+- SQLAlchemy with PostgreSQL/SQLite support.
+Currently manual database and table creation methods are provided.
+Alembic migration support is on the roadmap.

 ### Prerequisites and Installation